 These chicken kebabs go down a storm at ours, Archie is constantly asking for them.
 They have a really mellow flavour that goes nicely with a zesty couscous and, with a little planning, are an easy midweek meal.
 I love them because firstly Archie loves them and I can smuggle loads of veggies into the couscous and secondly they're delicious.
 See how motherhood has totally changed my priorities there!

 The kebabs only need 6 ingredients, most of which you will likely have knocking about in your cupboard and they're easy and speedy to make - the only hands-on bit is the chopping and skewering the meat.
 Ideally, you need a mixer to make the marinade but if you don't just finely chop the coriander and then mix everything by hand, it'll work just as well.

-150ml of Coconut milk (Sainsbury's does my fave one, much creamier than many others I've tried)
+150ml of Coconut milk (Sainsbury's do my fave one, it's much creamier than many others I've tried)